zntb/fullstack-open-part6/redux-anecdotes/README.md

 When the application launches, fetch the anecdotes from the backend implemented using json-server.

 As the initial backend data, you can use, e.g. [this](https://github.com/fullstack-hy2020/misc/blob/master/anecdotes.json).

+### 6.15 Anecdotes and the Backend, step 2

+Modify the creation of new anecdotes, so that the anecdotes are stored in the backend.